-Figure 3 shows the architecture of the Blockchain-based EMERALD TWS.
+Figure 3 shows the updated architecture of the Blockchain-based EMERALD TWS.
+The main update is the inclusion of the evidence extractors as evidence proofs of integrity providers.

 Figure 3.
 EMERALD Trustworthiness System (TWS) high-level architecture

 The TWS is composed of five main elements: